eventrac/slate/source/index.html.md

 ```

-> The above command returns a JSON race object structured like this:
+> The above command returns a JSON participant object structured like this:

 ```json
 {